wanx-troopers/wanx-troopers.github.io/timeline.md

 # News

+2025.11.28 Kijai experiments with [SteadyDancer](https://github.com/MCG-NJU/SteadyDancer) in ComfyUI; results moderately disappointing: does not work with other Wan models; UniAnimate does and delivers similar results if not better;
+on the plus side ability to function with context windows - and thus achieve 6 second lenght, double of it's native 2 seconds is encouraging

 2025.11.26 6B `Z-Image-Turbo` distilled image generation model released under Apache license.
 Community is raving :) Model re-uses Flux VAE but appears not be based on Flux.
-[Model page](https://huggingface.co/Tongyi-MAI/Z-Image-Turbo) promises non-distilled and edit versions to be released.
+[Model page](https://huggingface.co/Tongyi-MAI/Z-Image-Turbo) promises non-distilled and edit versions to be released. "beats flux 2 .. at a fraction of the size ... less plastic than qwen image"

 2025.11.25 Flux.2 Dev released under non-commerical license.
 Community reports memory issues and ComfyUI crashes.